-Self-checkout: balancing cost efficiency with customer experience
+Self-checkout efficiency: balancing cost and customer experience

 22nd May 2024

-Retail’s love-hate relationship with self-checkouts
+Retail’s on-off relationship with self-checkouts

 Prefer to listen instead of read?
-Check out our droidcast for an insightful analysis of this blog
+Check out our droidcast for an insightful analysis

 The key to achieving the best cost efficiency and customer experience lies in having a workforce augmented rather than replaced by AI.
 According to SeeChange CEO, Jason Souloglou, “It’s a misunderstanding that AI and other tech means that stores can hire fewer workers.
 AI frees up employees to conduct higher-value tasks that improve customer satisfaction.”